Volterra Neural Networks (VNNs): Background and Related Work

-The calculation of the kernels is a computationally complex problem, and a $K^{th}$ order filter of length $L$, entails solving $L^K$ equations.
-The corresponding adaptive weights are a result of a target energy functional whose minimization iteratively adapts the filter taps as shown in Figure \ref{VF}.
+The calculation of the kernels is computationally complex, and a $K^{th}$ order filter of length $L$, entails solving $L^K$ equations.
+The associated adaptive weights are a result of a target energy functional minimization iteratively adapting the filter taps as shown in Figure \ref{VF}.

 It is worth observing from Equation \ref{Volterra_Series} that the linear term is actually similar to a convolutional layer in CNNs.
-Non-linearities in CNNs are introduced only via activation functions, and not in the convolutional layer, while in Equation \ref{Volterra_Series} we will introduce non-linearities via higher order convolutions.
+Non-linearities in CNNs are implicitly introduced via activation functions, following the convolutional layer, while those in Equation \ref{Volterra_Series} are introduced via higher order convolutions.